KazDragon/telnetpp/README.md

   * [x] MCCP - the Mud Client Compression Protocol (see http://tintin.sourceforge.net/mccp/)
 5. [x] Structures to hide the complexity of the layer (e.g. routers, parsers, generators).
   * [x] Session class that understands all of the helper structures and how to convert to and from a stream of bytes.

-# Documentation

-Reference documentation is automatically generated and published to https://kazdragon.github.io/telnetpp/

 # Status